 - Include copies of all relevant supporting documents to assist in the investigation.
 Do not mail originals.

-- Submit or deliver your complaint to our Office using e-mail, mail, fax or in-person.
+- If you choose not to use the electronic complaint form (or if you are using the formulario de queja), you must submit or deliver your complaint to our Office using email, mail, fax or in-person.

 - E-mail: DLFRComplaints-LABOR@maryland.gov

-Be sure to include the complaint form and supporting documentation as attachments.
+Be sure to attach the complaint form and supporting documentation.

 - Mail: Office of the Commissioner of Financial Regulation